 It’s Fall, and Pomegranate recipes are showing up!
-My pomegranate orange butter was inspired one day a co-worker brought in a large bowl of organic pomegranates fresh from her tree, so ripe and ready to eat.
-I had recently cooked up a batch of pumpkin butter, apple butter, and strawberry rhubarb jam so I was in a condiment mood.
+My pomegranate orange butter was inspired one day when a co-worker brought in a large bowl of organic pomegranates fresh from her tree, so ripe and ready to eat.
+I had recently cooked up a batch of pumpkin butter, apple butter, and strawberry rhubarb jam, so I was in a condiment mood.
 With the holidays quickly approaching, I thought a nice sweet pomegranate butter would be the perfect treat to slather homemade biscuits, toast quarter, or hunks of baguette on Thanksgiving morning.

 How to Cut a Pomegranate and remove the seeds

 Remove the stem with a paring knife by cutting around the stem, being careful not to cut too deep into the flesh.
-You want o cut in at an angle to remove the cone.
+You want to cut in at an angle to remove the cone.

 With your paring knife, start at the top area where you removed the stem and score the fruit going down the ridges toward the bottom.
 Cut through the rind of the fruit and almost through the white pith.
 Do not cut into the seed.